CSCfi/csc-user-guide/docs/computing/containers/creating.md

 ### Building your own images
 To build containers for VGL applications yourself you can use one of the base images provided as a base.

+Base images available can be found from the path `/appl/opt/vis/vgl-base-images/` in Puhti.

-For details of how the base image works, see its definition file here (link).
+For details of how the base images work, see their [definition files](https://github.com/CSCfi/singularity-recipes/visualization).

 Here is a commented example definition file that installs blender on top of the base image.

 ```
 Bootstrap: localimage
-From: /path_to_image/vgl_base.sif
+From: /appl/opt/vis/vgl-base-images/ubuntu/22.04.sif

 %environment
 	# Specify path to the binary that we want to run on start